Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Problem Setup

-The augmentation with controller state $x_k$ makes this a recurrent implicit neural network (RINN).
-Controllers with memory are useful in applications with partially-observed plants \cite{callier_linear_1991}.
+The augmentation of the INN with dynamics and controller state $x_k$ makes this a recurrent implicit neural network (RINN).
+Controllers with memory are useful in applications with partially-observed plants \citep{callier_linear_1991}.
 Modeling the neural network controller similarly to the plant simplifies analysis.
-This model, or similar, has been used for control in \cite{junnarkar_synthesis_2022}, and \cite{wang_learning_2023}.
-With $D_{k v w} = 0$, this controller simplifies to a recurrent neural network similar to the one used in \cite{gu_recurrent_2021}.
+This model, or similar, has been used for control in \citep{junnarkar_synthesis_2022}, and \citep{wang_learning_2023}.
+With $D_{k v w} = 0$, this controller simplifies to a recurrent neural network similar to the one used in \citep{gu_recurrent_2021}.